thepranab/materials-for-max-qe2021-online-school/Day-9/example2.CPU/README.md

 ![](pool.png)

 Congrats!
-With the same computational resources, the time to solution is almost halved!
+With the same computational resources, the time to solution is reduced by 1/3!

 ---